ztory/reflective/README.md

     }
 );
 ```
-NOTE: You can extend `ReflectiveMapBacked` in your interfaces that you instantiate with Reflective to easily move between POJO<->Reflective<->String types.
+NOTE: You can extend `ReflectiveMapBacked` in your interfaces that you instantiate with Reflective to easily move between `interface`, `Mapper` and `String` instances.

 ## What else?